jsightapi/online-editor-frontend/tests/manual-tests/sidebar-details-tests/sidebar-details-card-TODOs.md

-4. Test for rules that have variable length values if it is long (like regex)
+1. Test for rules that have variable length values if it is long (like regex)
-5. Test huge sidebar card (extremely long enums.)